DavidKJones/A03_Autocomplete/readme.txt

 It uses a comparator to compare they key to the value in the array, at first it compares the key to the middle.
 And because the keys are sorted we know which way to look (higher or lower).
 And from there we determine our new low, mid, and high and search again until they key matches the value in the array.
+When it finds a value that is equal it sets the high to the middle location and go through until high and low are pointing at the same index.

 /******************************************************************************
  *  What is the order of growth of the number of compares (in the